 Remember please minimise disturbance!

-Obviously, it is essential to minimise disturbance at nests for both ethical and scientific reasons.
+It is essential to minimise disturbance at nests for both ethical and scientific reasons.
 When nest recording, it is vital that observations do not jeopardise the safety of the nest.
 All nest recorders should follow the ‘NRS Code of Conduct’ which can be read here

 The Code gives practical advice on avoiding the three main risks when visiting nests namely accidental damage, causing desertion and revealing nests to predators